 $ sudo vi /etc/network/interfaces.d/50-cloud-init.cfg

-Then edit the file with the following configuration, replacing the name of the network interface and failover IPs in red with the name on your VPS and your failover IP address:
+Then edit the file with the following configuration, replacing the name of the network interface and failover IPs in red with the NIC name and failover IP address on your VPS:

 iface eth0 inet dhcp